Understanding Power Steering Fluid

-Read along as Brian Murphy, Universal Technical Institute (UTI) Education & Development Program manager, answers the question, “What is power steering fluid?”
-He explains the types of power steering fluid, how to change power steering fluid, what color is power steering fluid, how to flush power steering fluid and other information about how power steering fluid keeps cars running smoothly.
+Read along as Brian Murphy, Education & Development Program Manager at Universal Technical Institute (UTI), answers the question, “What is power steering fluid?”
+You’ll learn about the different types of power steering fluid, how to change power steering fluid and other key information about how power steering fluid keeps cars running smoothly!

 What Is Power Steering?

-The power steering system in a vehicle uses engine power to help reduce the amount of effort needed to turn the front wheels of a vehicle.
-It’s a system that helps the driver have increased control and handling of a vehicle.
+The power steering system in a vehicle uses engine power to reduce the amount of effort needed to turn the front wheels of a vehicle.
+It helps the driver have increased control and handling of a vehicle.

 Power steering systems can be hydraulic or electric.
-Hydraulic systems use fluid to apply hydraulic pressure to the system to help turn a car’s wheels.
-An electric system uses an electric motor and various sensors to detect how much force a driver is applying to the steering wheel, and then determines how much assist needs to be added by the system.
+Hydraulic systems use fluid to apply pressure to the system, which helps turn a car’s wheels.
+An electric system uses an electric motor and various sensors to detect how much force a driver is applying to the steering wheel.
+Then, it determines how much assist should be added by the system.

-Power steering fluid is the hydraulic fluid used in the steering system to create a hydraulic link between the steering wheel and the front wheels.
-That decreases the amount of effort required to turn the wheels.
+Power steering fluid is the hydraulic fluid used in the steering system.
+It creates a hydraulic link between the steering wheel and the front wheels, which decreases the amount of effort required to turn the wheels.

-Power steering fluid also lubricates the moving parts within the steering system.
-It suppresses foaming and prevents corrosion in the power steering gear and steering pump, which keeps vehicles working optimally.
+It also lubricates the moving parts within the steering system, suppressing foaming and preventing corrosion in the power steering gear and steering pump.
+This critical function enables power steering fluid to maintain optimal vehicle operation.

 Most commonly, power steering fluid is red, amber, pink, light and/or clear.
 If it’s dark brown or foamy, it probably needs to be changed.